Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Introduction

 Then $K_2$ in \eqref{eq:expansionKmainresults} is given by the explicit formula

 where $A_i= A_i(P,Z, \gamma)$, $i=1,\ldots, 4$, are independent of $D(m)$ and are explicitly given by~\eqref{eq:A_i_fla}. \end{theorem}

-For a given set of physical parameters $P$, $Z$ and diffusion coefficient $D(m)$, this formula allows to determine the bifurcation type and find the critical value of the bifurcation parameter.
+For a given set of physical parameters $P$, $Z$, $\gamma$ and diffusion coefficient $D(m)$, this formula allows to determine the bifurcation type and find the critical value of the bifurcation parameter.
 Indeed, our general result, Theorem~\ref{th:K2_f-la}, provides insight into a wide range of relevant physical models.
-We illustrate this in our next main result, in which we apply a 1D counterpart of our general formula \eqref{eq:k2_fla_theorem} to the van der Waals model for myosin~\cite{DroZieSch23}, and precisely predict the change of bifurcation that was previously observed numerically in 1D by Drozdowski et al.~\cite{DroZieSch23}.
+We illustrate this in our next main result, in which we apply our general formula \eqref{eq:k2_fla_theorem} to {{a 2D version of}} the van der Waals model for myosin~\cite{DroZieSch23}, and precisely predict the change of bifurcation that was previously observed numerically in 1D by Drozdowski et al.~\cite{DroZieSch23}.

 In this model, the diffusion coefficient is of the form